ginstrom/paladin-novel/chapters/14_legend-begins.md

 It was, Gond realized, starting to feel like home.
 And that made what was coming all the more painful.

-"We can't stay here much longer," he said.
+"Won't be much longer until the slavers reach the valley," he said.

 Pell nodded.
-"Too many people know about us now.
-And that smoke..."
+"That burning farmstead is no more than an hour away on horseback."

-"Isn't a forest fire."
-Gond's hand moved to his sword hilt again.
+"It's only a matter of time."
+Gond's hand moved to his sword hilt.
 "Question is, how long do we have?"

 The answer came sooner than expected.
 A shout from the eastern watch post echoed across the valley, followed by the sound of a horn—three short blasts, the signal for approaching strangers.
 Not the long, urgent call that would indicate immediate danger, but enough to put everyone on alert.

 Gond and Pell jogged toward the watch post, arriving just as the sentry pointed toward a group of figures emerging from the tree line.
 A dozen people, moving slowly, supporting each other.
 Refugees, by the look of them, but something was wrong.
 They moved with the desperate urgency of people fleeing immediate danger.

 "Slavers," the lead figure gasped as they reached the settlement's edge.
 A woman, middle-aged, her clothes singed and torn.
 "Burned out Millhaven village.
 Took everyone they could catch.
 We ran... been running for two days..."

-Millhaven.
-Gond knew the name—a farming community about twenty miles east.
-Close enough that smoke from its burning would be visible from the valley.
-Close enough that anyone who escaped would know exactly where to run.

 "How many slavers?"
 Pell asked, already thinking tactically.